woodpecker-a/woodpecker-a/README.md

 I'm a passionate .NET developer with 2 years of experience, specializing in Web Application, Desktop Application.

-🔭 I’m currently working on a Hospital Management System and ERP Solution.
-🌱 I’m currently learning kubernetes.
+🔭 I’m currently working on a Hospital Management System and ERP Solution 🌱 I’m currently learning kubernetes
-💬 Ask me about Development Technologies such as CQRS, MediatR.
+💬 Ask me about Development Technologies such as CQRS, MediatR

 ## 🚀 My Skills